Bodrum or Antalya: Antalya vs Bodrum Breakdown

 While many things might make you choose Antalya over Bodrum, it’s also important to be aware of some of the city’s downsides too (some) visitors.
 Take the following into consideration, too, when deciding between Bodrum versus Antalya.

-• Antalya is a huge city, and it’s more of a hassle to get from place to place than it is in a smaller place like Bodrum.
+• Antalya is a huge city, and it’s more of a hassle to get from place to place than in a smaller place like Bodrum.
 Getting around the city is less convenient, and many visitors tend to stay in the general vicinity of their resort, except on day trips

 • Compared with Bodrum, the top sights outside of the city are less accessible by public transportation in Antalya.
 You’ll probably need a Turkey rental car to visit the area’s tourist attractions